On $^{146}$Nd, $^{144}$Sm and other unexplored 2$\beta$ decay isotopes: The N d decay process

-Due to the not so long half life of $^{146}$Sm, the presence of this isotope in natural samples is expected to be very small, therefore, an alternative approach for the investigation of $0\nu2\beta$ decay in a $^{146}$Nd sample would be the search for the $^{146}$Sm $\alpha$ peak.
-This approach, with respect to the direct investigation of the $2\beta$ spectra, would be advantaged by the reduction of the electromagnetic background by possible pulse shape analysis and would allows to avoid a small energy threshold \mbox{($Q_{\beta\beta} \simeq 70$ keV)}; however, despite its smallness, the possible presence of $^{146}$Sm relic from the Solar System formation would offer an unavoidable, higher, background contribution.
+The half-life of $^{146}$Sm was recently re-determined in \cite{tau} to be 68$\pm$7 Myr, which is $\sim$30\% shorter than previous estimation (103$\pm$5 Myr) \cite{isot}.
+Due to the relatively short half-life of $^{146}$Sm, the presence of this isotope in natural samples is expected to be very small.
+Therefore, an alternative approach for the investigation of $0\nu2\beta$ decay of $^{146}$Nd is to search for the $^{146}$Sm $\alpha$ peak.
+This approach, with respect to the direct investigation of the $2\beta$ spectra, would be advantaged by the reduction of the electromagnetic background by possible pulse shape analysis and it would avoid the difficulties posed by the small \mbox{$Q_{\beta\beta}$}.
+On the other hand, despite its smallness, the possible presence of relic $^{146}$Sm from Solar System formation or from cosmogenic activation would offer an unavoidable background contribution.